What is the Sherman Antitrust Act?

 President Theodore Roosevelt ordered the DOJ to commence legal action against Northern Securities.
 The case was presented before the Supreme Court in 1903, and the judges ruled 5 to 4 against the stockholders of Northern Pacific and Great Northern.
 The judgment dissolved the Northern Securities Company, and the stockholders were forced to manage each railroad company independently.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful
+To keep learning and advancing your career, the following CFI resources will be helpful